-ILL ENGINEERING follows the Engineering [1] curriculum which reflects the DHS/NIST/ASTM [2] test methods for responder robots.
+H ILL ENGINEERING follows the Engineering [1] curriculum which reflects the DHS/NIST/ASTM [2] test methods for responder robots.
 In the beginning levels of Hill Engineering the focus is on developing small form factor, advanced mobility, intuitively controlled (teleoperated) mechanical transport systems.
 In the advanced levels of Hill Engineering the focus shifts to sensor integration, data acquisition and interpretation, and autonomous control.
 In all levels of Hill Engineering, students work in teams of two to explore various robot design iterations with the best platform(s) selected for entry into RoboCup Rescue RMRC.
 In general, the RMRC entry will be a single robot incorporating significant elements from several competing designs.
-In Hill Engineering we use LEGO elements to prototype ideas, then integrate laser cut and 3D printed parts across multiple design iterations for our advanced robot platforms.
+In Hill Engineering we use LEGO to prototype ideas, then integrate laser cut and 3D printed parts across multiple design iterations for our advanced robot platforms.
 When appropriate, we have parts machined at a local shop.
 The electrical/electro-mechanical components utilized are non-LEGO (with the exception of LEGO M-motors).
 There are also various servo motors available, and the control components are those available through Engineering.
-Our inaugural entry into RMRC focuses on delivery of a small form factor robot (20cm) with wireless, teleoperative control that can traverse the RMRC terrain elements.
-Manipulators, navigation, mapping, victim ID, etc. are under development.
+Our inaugural entry into RMRC focuses on delivery of a small form factor robot (< 25cm) with wireless, teleoperative control that can traverse the RMRC terrain elements; employ a manipulator to perform touch and rotation tasks; and machine vision functions to track motion, identify color and detect QR codes.

 Fig. 1.
-Working iteration of RoboBlues RMRC Robot (as of January 29, 2019).
+Working iteration of RoboBlues RMRC Robot (as of June 6, 2019).
 Lines are spaced 10cm.